-The Center accounts for private and government grant revenues pursuant to ASU 2018-08.
+The Center accounts for private and government grant revenues pursuant to Accounting Standard Update 2018-08 (ASU 2018-08), Clarifying the Scope and Accounting Guidance for Contributions Received and Contributions Made.
 Management has determined that a majority of the Center's grant revenues are considered conditional contributions while some are considered unconditional contributions with donor imposed restrictions under ASU 2018-08.
-Grant revenues that are defined as conditional contributions are recognized as revenue during the period to which the underlying conditions of the grant have been substantially met.
+Grant revenues that are defined as conditional contributions are recognized as revenue during the period to which the underlying conditions of the grant have been met.
+At December 31, 2020, the Center had approximately \$831,400 of conditional contributions.
+There were no conditional contributions recorded as of December 31, 2019.